sdsc/gnutools-roll/README.md

 portable, high level programming interface to various calling conventions.
 This allows a programmer to call any function specified by a call interface description at run-time.
+- <a href="http://www.gnuplot.info/" target="_blank">gnutools</a> is a portable
+command-line driven graphing utility.

 ## Requirements